jiwoncpark/h0rton/README.rst

         :target: https://h0rton.readthedocs.io/en/latest/?badge=latest
         :alt: Documentation Status

-Hierarchical Bayesian inference of the Hubble constant
+Hierarchical Bayesian inference of the Hubble constant from samples of strong gravitational time delay lenses.
+This package represents LSST Dark Energy Science Collaboration research in progress: if you are interested in collaborating, please get in touch.

+Contact: Ji Won Park (@jiwoncpark)

 Installation
 ============